damon-db/2025/content/sections/1_news.md

 # News

+- Check out the information about [our keynote and invited talks](#keynote--invited-talks)!
 - [Preliminary Workshop Program](#workshop-program-preliminary) has been posted!
 - [Accepted papers](#accepted-papers) have been posted!
 - Camera-ready due date is: May 23rd, 2025